device-automation-bus/dab-specification-2.0/DAB.md

-audioOutputMode       | Audio Output modes supported by the device audioOutputSource     | Audio output source selection options videoInputSource      | Video input source options on TV audioVolume           | Audio output volume control mute                  | Volume mute operation support by the device textToSpeech          | Text to Speech support on the device
+audioOutputMode       | Audio Output modes supported by the device audioOutputSource     | Audio output source selection options videoInputSource      | Video input source options on TV audioVolume           | Audio output volume control range.
+If it cannot be controlled by device, set both min and max equal to the current volume level. mute                  | Volume mute operation support by the device textToSpeech          | Text to Speech support on the device